-If you are comparing ARMRIT-accredited MRI programs, Tesla MR Institute and AIMS Education are two programs with very different approaches to getting you certified.
-AIMS is a traditional in-person college in New Jersey.
-Tesla MR is a nationwide online program with local clinical placements.
-Both lead to the same credential.
+If you are comparing ARMRIT-accredited MRI programs, Tesla MR Institute and AIMS Education are two options with different approaches to getting you certified.
+AIMS is a hybrid/blended college program in New Jersey with both ARMRIT and ARRT recognition.
+Tesla MR is a nationwide online program with local clinical placements and ARMRIT accreditation.
+Both prepare students for MRI technologist certification.

 Here is the full comparison so you can decide which format fits your life.